andyzhang20013/andyzhang.github.io/_pages/about.md

 In addition, I have worked under Guy Adami, Associate Professor of Oral Medicine and Diagnostic Sciences, by developing a program in R which considers the correlation between certain health conditions and the presence of specific bacteria in a patient's mouth.

-To learn more, please look under my Publications tab.
+To learn more, please look under my [Publications tab](https://andyzhang20013.github.io//files/uic_publication.pdf).

 ## 🏫 Projects
 I have completed a number of personal projects where I have utilized AWS Cloud Storage, Mobile App Development, Unity Game Engine, and many more!
-To learn more, head to the Projects tab.
+To learn more, head to the [Portfolio tab](https://andyzhang20013.github.io//portfolio/).

 ## 🛝 Personal Interests
 In my free time, I am a member of Northwestern Baja SAE.
-To learn more about my hobbies, check out the Interests tab.
+To learn more about my hobbies, check out the [Interests tab](https://andyzhang20013.github.io//talks/).